 What is a Trust Deed?

-A Trust Deed is a voluntary agreement between you and your creditors where you agree to pay back some of the debt that you owe them over a fixed period of time – usually 3 years.
-The terms of the Trust Deed can be flexible but generally your creditors will expect the amount offered to be the same or better than what they would receive in the alternative bankruptcy proceedings.
+A Trust Deed is a voluntary agreement between you and your creditors where you agree to pay back some of the debt that you owe them over a fixed period of time – usually 4 years.
+The terms of the Trust Deed can be flexible but generally your creditors will expect the amount offered to be the same or better than what they would receive in the alternative Sequestration.

 A Trust Deed is not binding on your creditors unless they agree to its terms; when creditors do agree your Trust Deed becomes a Protected Trust Deed and is legally binding on all parties.

 Having a Trust Deed is often the preferable choice for dealing with a large amount of debt as all interest and charges are frozen.
 If you have a large number of creditors but a relatively small amount of debt then a Trust Deed can ensure that all of your creditors are bound into the agreement notwithstanding the objection of a few.

 Your Trustee will collect a sum of money from you each month and this money, added to any money realised from the disposal of assets, will be shared amongst your creditors in full settlement of their debts.
 It is also possible to offer your creditors a lump sum payment in settlement of your debts and this lump sum payment may have been raised by remortgaging property or by borrowing from family and/or friends.

 Assets such as household items required to meet the basic domestic needs of the family will not be sold and you are likely to be allowed to retain the use of other assets such as your car if needed for travelling to and from work etc.

 How do I enter into a Trust Deed?